Skip to main content

 • Temperature range: 30 to 60 °C

-We solve your measuring task
+We solve your measurement task

-We will support you in solving your individual measurement task.
+Feel free to contact us.
+We support you in solving your individual measurement task.